wotakumoe/wotaku/glossary/general.md

 ---
-title: General
+title: General Glossary
-customDescription: Elevate your otaku knowledge with the Wotaku Glossary.
-Explore terms, genres, and more to become a true anime and manga aficionado!
+customDescription: Weeb terms that you will see everywhere!
 ---
 # Wotaku Glossary
 Want to increase your otaku knowledge?
 Look for no further!
 Presenting the Glossary section.